-In our intensive couples therapy intake process, we sometimes hear about long-term relationships with a partner who was never diagnosed with Aspergers.
+In our intensive couples therapy intake process, we sometimes hear about long-term relationships with a partner who was never diagnosed as Neurodivergent (formerly Asperger's Syndrome).
 These spouses call us because they have noticed that their partner has meltdowns, difficulty with social communication, or problematic social skills.

-They sometimes also ask if Asperger Syndrome is an appropriate diagnosis, and if so, whether they should join a support group, enter marriage counseling, or even start the divorce process.
+They sometimes also ask if Neurodivergent is an appropriate diagnosis, and if so, whether they should join a support group, enter marriage counseling, or even start the divorce process.

-Some have suspected that they are living in an Asperger Marriage after reading books by Tony Attwood or Stephen Shore.
+Some have suspected that they are living in a Neurodivergent Marriage after reading books by Tony Attwood or Stephen Shore.
 And they have read heartbreaking stories, particularly written by women, who have accepted their husband's controlling nature around money, travel, or how to keep the home.

 Communication problems are often present, with sometimes an absent of tonal variation, an over-expression of inappropriate affect, or trouble with describing or reflecting emotions (called "Alexithymia".)

-Therefore spouses who are neuro-atypical can come off as very pedantic, disinterested in emotional nuance, or absorbed by their own interests.
+Therefore, spouses who have Aspergers may come off as very pedantic, disinterested in emotional nuance, or absorbed by their own interests.

 It can make these men and women very boring conversationalists.
 They can also become immediately defensive at perceived criticism and can be rigid in their perspective.

 It has been my clinical experience, however, that these issues need to be both identified and worked with head-on.

 - Bores can be helped to notice that they have lost their audience by watching facial expression and posture.